Why Diabetes Risk Can Increase At Menopause

 This is Catch-22 because when your body wants more liquid, you drink more, and you then pee more.

-Dry mouth and itchy skin.
-Loss of moisture is common at menopause often related to lower oestrogen levels, and you are using vital fluids to make pee, there’s less moisture for other what the body considers non-essentials.
+Loss of moisture is common at menopause often related to lower oestrogen levels.
+You are using vital fluids to make pee, so there’s less moisture for what the body considers other non-essential functions

 So what can occur is that they can change shape and lose their ability to focus.